-negotiated directly between a producer and buyer.
+Private treaty sales can be made at any time throughout the year.
+In some cases this will involve a broker and in others the sale will be negotiated directly between a producer and buyer.
+Another option is for growers to organise to ship their clip to South African brokers for sale.
 Generally, buyers who are seeking to purchase mohair in this manner are looking for larger, uniform lines of fleece.
 Success with this method of sale requires market contacts, good negotiating skills and a comprehensive knowledge of the specifications and value of the product that is being offered for sale.

 Some innovative producers have developed niche markets, selling mohair direct to spinners and craft users.
 Skins also have a value and can be sold for the manufacture of leather goods.

 A statutory levy of 1.5% applies to all mohair sold in Australia.
 This levy is used to fund research and development activities targeted to improve the mohair industry.
-The levy is collected by Levy Revenues Services and is directed to the Rural Industries Research and Development Corporation.
+The levy is collected by Levy Revenues Services and is directed to AgriFutures Australia.